Hail, mighty Sirius! — monarch of the suns,

 May we, in this poor planet, speak to thee?

-March is the first month of Leo Term in the River Houses, and as our monthly star calendar will tell you, March’s Great Star is Sirius, the brightest star in the constellation Canis Major, the Big Dog.
+March is the first month of Leo Term in the River Houses, and as our monthly star calendar will tell you, March’s Great Star is Sirius, the brightest star in the constellation Canis Major, the Big Dog, and the brightest star overall in earth’s night sky.
 Its formal designation is α Canis Majoris — “alpha of Canis Major.”
 Sirius is brilliant in the southern sky at sunset now each evening, trailing along behind Orion the Hunter and passing to the southwest as the night goes on.

 If you want to introduce your students to Sirius and Canis Major you can start with some basic astronomy and astronomical mythology from your backyard star guide: